luciasalar/collect_tweet_financial_companies/dataDictionary.md

-## Using converstation id to recover a conversation
-You can group tweets according to conversation id to recover a conversation

 # files description and data dictionary

-##all_tweets_finance_health_final.csv  (1,546,567 lines)
+##all_tweets_finance_health_final.csv  (1,546,567 lines, data from 93 accounts)

-### description: all the tweets from the accounts on the list
+### description: all the tweets from 93 accounts on the list.

+There are 120 accounts on the list
+We did not manage to collect data for the below companies, 12 of them do not have a twitter account:

+Affiliated Managers Group Inc.
+Berkshire Hathaway
+Chubb Limited
+Cincinnati Financial
+Everest Re Group Ltd.
+Huntington Bancshares
+Intercontinental Exchange
+Leucadia National Corp.
+Loews Corp.
+Marsh & McLennan
+People's United Financial
+Prudential Financial
+S&P Global Inc.
+Abbott Laboratories
+Align Technology
+Allergan
+Celgene
+Danaher
+Envision Healthcare
+HCA
+IDEXX Laboratories
+Laboratory
+Mettler-Toledo International
+Mylan
+Patterson Companies
+Perrigo Company
+Stryker

 ### variables: